Heather Carr, DPT, NTP, PRC, MTC, OCS

 Noelle Ekonomou attended the accelerated 6-year Doctorate of Physical Therapy program at Saint Louis University and has received extensive training in both orthopedic, neurologic and acute rehabilitation.
 Noelle is passionate about helping others pursue their overall health and wellness goals and believes in providing the highest quality of care.
 With an integrated, whole-body rehabilitation model, Noelle uses extensive evaluation, examination and treatment procedures.
-She deeply explores the root cause of her patients’ injuries — considering musculoskeletal, vestibular, vision, neurologic and cardiopulmonary systems.
+She deeply explores the root cause of her patients’ injuries — considering musculoskeletal, vestibular, vision, neurologic, lymphatic, and cardiopulmonary systems.

 Noelle has advanced her skills through continued post-graduate coursework for osteopathic manual therapies including muscle energy, strain-counterstrain, cranial and joint mobilizations, and fascial and lymphatic balancing.
 She has also been specially trained to perform internal pelvic floor muscle evaluation and treatment through the Hermann and Wallace institute.

 In addition to her manual skills, Noelle also began her special interest in treating scoliosis and neuromuscular imbalances through the Postural Restoration Institute (PRI).
 She has been studying with the institute since 2014 and plans on obtaining her certification in 2019.

 In 2018, Noelle began her Pilates instructor training through a studio in Alexandria, VA where she teaches group classes in her spare time.
 She incorporates Pilates techniques into her physical therapy treatments in order to improve core stabilization and neuro-muscular activation.